Shapely and compact, the latest Wilsons are a visual treat

 Audio Research Reference 75 SE

 The Ref 75 SE is still available yet already a classic, something that does not happen often.
-It does not really sound like a stereotypical tube amp in that it does not do the fat bass / super rich midrange kind of thing, the PrimaLuna is more like that.
+It does not really sound like a stereotypical tube amp in that it does not do the fat bass / super-rich midrange kind of thing, the PrimaLuna is more like that.
 Rather, the 75-watt Reference 75 SE offers supreme resolution and transparency and has a very pure, delicate and very finely balanced sound, not unlike the Ayre in those aspects.
 It’s not as full-bodied as the Bryston, nor as lively and dynamic as the NuPrime, but still works miracles with some speakers, and the Sabrinas are no exception.
-Interestingly with this tube amp not only did I hear incredible low-level resolution, the Sabrinas’ naturalness in tonality stepped up several notches compared to either of the transistor amps, to the point that I could not clearly discern the aforementioned processed quality anymore.
+Interestingly with this tube amp not only did I hear incredible low-level resolution, but the Sabrinas’ naturalness in tonality also stepped up several notches compared to either of the transistor amps, to the point that I could not clearly discern the aforementioned processed quality anymore.
 While the amp appeared to have enough power to drive the Sabrinas loudly with excellent clarity and without any distortion ultimately it just seems to be slightly too polite to really bring them to life as much as I would like.

 PrimaLuna DiaLogue Premium

 Although I’d been warned by another dealer that the Sabrinas demand more juice than their efficient spec would suggest, against better judgment I also tried a PrimaLuna DiaLogue Premium tube power amp with them.
 Even in UltraLinear mode this amp only provides only 36 watts with its stock EL34 tubes.
 Expecting a mushy sound I was overwhelmed to find that not only was the bass tight and powerful, but the timbre had also improved even further!